louis-langholtz/PlayRho/Box2D/Testbed/README.md

 # Testbed

 The Testbed GUI application provides a GUI interface to a bunch of visually presented demos.
-It may be helpful for testing and/or for learning how to use [this fork of the Box2D library](https://github.com/louis-langholtz/Box2D).
+These may be helpful for testing and/or for learning how to use [this fork of the Box2D library](https://github.com/louis-langholtz/Box2D).

+Here in this directory, are two sub-directories.
+One for code for providing a framework for the Testbed GUI application, and the other for demos.
+These demos all subclass the [Test](Framework/Test.hpp) base class and would be where you'd add your own code if you wanted it to also run under the Testbed GUI application.
+For more specifics, see the relevant directory.

 ## Build Instructions